-- Limits Reasons for Eviction: There may only be a handful of reasons a landlord can evict a rent controlled tenant, such as non-payment or significant damage to the rental property.
+Laws could dictate how often a landlord could increase the rent.
+Also, there may only be a handful of reasons a landlord can evict a rent-controlled tenant, such as non-payment or significant damage to the rental property.

 Does Every State Have Rent Control?